 Well, Vaclav Havel mediated with his friend, the Dalai Lama.
 (They apparently meditated for hours!)

-His Chief political advisor from 1997 to 1999, Jiří Pehe said, “Initially, he had difficulty changing his mentality from being a dissident to a politician, but Mr. Havel had been a better president than many had expected.”
+His Chief political adviser from 1997 to 1999, Jiří Pehe said, “Initially, he had difficulty changing his mentality from being a dissident to a politician, but Mr. Havel had been a better president than many had expected.”
 His staff remember him covering a side of the building with a large neon-red heart, and often pedaling the corridors with a child’s scooter.

 Truth and love must prevail over lies and hatred. – Vaclav Havel, slogan during the revolution